 Stem Cell Therapy for Pancreas Cancer

-Our integrated approach to the alternative treatment of pancreatic cancers, stem cell cancer treatment protocol and NK cell therapies continue to advance further year after year.
-With new discoveries in pancreatic cancer research, clinical trials for new protocols to more effectively treat stage 1 – stage 4 pancreatic cancer.
-The Regen Center is a pioneer in regenerative medicine and are able to apply new bioengineering techniques to better manage fatal conditions and to help our patients live a cancer-free life, with minimal toxicity and without fear of remission.[5]
+Our integrated approach to the alternative treatment of pancreatic cancers stem cell cancer treatment protocol, and NK cell therapies continue to advance year after year.
+With discoveries in pancreatic cancer research, clinical trials for new protocols to more effectively treat stage 1 – stage 4 pancreatic cancer.
+The Regen Center is a pioneer in regenerative medicine and can apply new bioengineering techniques to manage fatal conditions better and to help our patients live cancer-free lives with minimal toxicity and without fear of remission.[5]

-To determine eligibility and treatment opinions from our immunotherapy team we will need to better understand the patient’s existing needs via recent histological results, Biopsy scans, blood tests, x-rays, scans, bone marrow sample results and/or clinical diagnosis documents from your primary care oncologist.
+To determine eligibility and get treatment recommendations from our immunotherapy team, we will need to better understand the patient’s needs via recent histological results, Biopsy results, blood tests, x-rays, scans, bone marrow sample results, and/or clinical diagnosis documents from your primary care oncologist.

 Published Clinical Citations